Grants Precision ISR

 How It Works

-ISR wellfields simply use water plus bicarbonate (baking soda) and oxygen to extract ore from the deposit.
 The water with bicarbonate and oxygen is injected underground into the uranium ore zone through injection wells.
-The uranium is oxidized and then pumped to the surface using extraction wells.
+The injection introduces the solution to the uranium bearing sandstone where the uranium is oxidized and then pumped to the surface using extraction wells.
 These extraction and injection wells, in combination, are called wellfields.
-To show that solutions are controlled and contained, monitoring wells are installed surrounding these wellfields and, additionally, in aquifers above and below.